What’s Out Tonight?

 Other Hybrids

 There are several hybrid designs.
 The most common after the SCT is the Maksutov (sometimes referred to as the Maksutov-Cassegrain or just Mak), designed by the Russian optician Dmitri Maksutov (1896–1964).
-The SCTs and Maks look similar but the Maks have an actual lens in front, call a meniscus, that is highly concave.
+The SCTs and Maks look similar but the Maks have an actual lens in front, called a meniscus, that is highly concave.
 Some people prefer this design because it performs optically a little better than SCTs.
 Maks are readily available in diameters of 3 to 4 inches.
 It is rarer to see them larger than this.

 Explore Scientific 4-inch Mak-Cassegrain on a nice German Equatorial mount—$400 (2024)